Welcome to today's edition of the Rush 24-7 podcast.

 A state advisory board in California on Monday called for a study to determine if sodas and energy drinks containing caffeine pose a risk to pregnant women.

-The uh review could lead to warning labels on the drinks under Proposition 65, a 1986 ballot measure that requires the state to identify chemicals that could cause cancer or birth defects.
+The review could lead to warning labels on the drinks under Proposition 65, a 1986 ballot measure that requires the state to identify chemicals that could cause cancer or birth defects.

-If I were a pregnant woman or a woman thinking about being pregnant, I'd want to know should I be avoiding caffeine?
+If I were a pregnant woman or a woman thinking about being pregnant, I'd want to know: should I be avoiding caffeine? said Renee Sharp, a senior analyst with the Environmental Working Group, an environmental research organization that's based in Washington.

 It's a really important question.

-I think people are looking for and no, they're not.
+I think people are looking for ants.

 They're trying to live their lives.